KantaraInitiative/WG-ANCR/TPI/TPI Spec.md

 # Why Transparency Performance Indicator's?

-TPI's provide a way to quickly see what digital privacy and/or security measures are in place, and in line with human, legal and analogue requirements for the human in context of operating a digital service.
+TPIs provide a way to quickly see what digital privacy and/or security measures are in place, and in line with human, legal and analogue requirements for the human in context of operating a digital service.

-TPI's capture the digital identifiers and meta data to measure the performance of digital transparency for conformance to standards, compliance to regulations, and for self-sovereign assessment

-business, operational, legal, technical, and social dimensions and considerations.
-Through the implementation and capture of records for legal proof of notice (share knowledge and understanding), the TPI's set the stage (allow to follow in the workflow) for digital consent with a receipts.
+TPIs capture digital identifiers and meta data to measure the performance of digital transparency for conformance to standards, compliance to regulations, and for self-sovereign assessment, business, operational, legal, technical, and social dimensions and considerations.
+Through the implementation and capture of records for legal proof of notice (shared knowledge and understanding), the TPIs set the stage (allow to follow in the workflow) for digital consent with a receipts.
 These receipts can then be used by people to provide their own evidence of notice and records.

-4 TPI's in this document specify the capture of notification meta-data and measure its performance for digital consent.

-human readable digital representations of physical/human requirements for digital transparency, and when required digital consent as well as other justifications or requirements for processing.
+4 TPIs in this document specify the capture of notification meta-data and measure its performance for digital consent.
+The TPIs provide human readable digital representations for digital transparency, and when required digital consent as well as other justifications or requirements for processing.

-The TPI's presented are captured in a Notice Record, then assessed for conformance
+The TPIs presented are captured in a Notice Record, then assessed for conformance.

-{note: this is out of scope} provide provide a record, that can then be used to "anchor" the digital identity relationship with the organization, creating a basis and foundation for higher levels of digital transparency assurance.
+{note: this is out of scope} Use the notice receipt to create a personal data record, that can then be used to "anchor" the digital identity relationship with the organization, creating a basis and foundation for higher levels of digital transparency assurance and values of interactions.
 [2]

 # What should you expect to find in this document?

-There 4 TPI's specified here focus on the first / initial point of contact, and the transparency for public accessible digital services.
-This is publicly required information to provided, without requiring identification, authentication or authorization.
+The 4 TPIs specified here focus on the first/initial point of contact, and the transparency for public accessible digital services.
+This is publicly required set of information that MUST be provided, without requiring identification, authentication or authorization of the person.

 TPI Indicators here are for Digital Transparency, Level of Trust Assurance 0.
-[Ref-DTL's]
+[Ref-DTL's] (self service and public (though legally required) without verification or validation).

-The TPI's here are used to assess session based data capture and self asserted information by organizations.
+The TPIs here are used to assess session based data capture and self asserted information by organizations.

 TPI 1 - Measuring the Timing of Notice: